Apply to the MPS Program (Scroll down for Summer Course Application Details)

-I20 Requirements (International Students ONLY): International applicants should be aware that we will need a copy of your passport if accepted at RSMAS.
-This is required by the International Admissions office in order to process the I20.
+Visa/I-20 Requirements (International Students ONLY): If accepted to the MPS program, international applicants must submit a color copy of his/her passport and/or current visa (if available).
+This is required for processing or updating student visas .
 Therefore, on the application, please type in your name as it appears on your passport.

 4600 Rickenbacker Causeway